Skip to Content

 Transplanting With Soil Berms

-4. Water deeply within the berm.
+4. Water deeply within berms for maximum retention

 Mulching and Soil Health